Could probiotics help with leaky gut?

 Leaky gut refers to an increase in permeability in the epithelial surface of the gut.
 The intestinal epithelia is our largest ‘barrier’ against the external environment.
-It protects us from toxins and pathogenic microbes that may enter the GI tract from either our food or the environment, however incredibly, this vital protective barrier is only one cell thick.
+It protects us from toxins and pathogenic microbes that may enter the GI tract from either our food or the environment.
+Incredibly, though, this vital protective barrier is only one cell thick.

-That's right, the intestinal barrier that separates the contents of the gut from our systemic circulation (or blood stream) is only one cell thick!
-It extends from the esophagus to the anus, and this single cell layer plays the vital role of selecting and screening what is taken in to the general circulation from the gut lumen, and what is excluded.
+It’s quite incredible to think that the intestinal barrier that separates the contents of the gut from our systemic circulation (or blood stream) is only one cell thick, yet it performs such a vital function.
+It extends from the oesophagus to the anus, and this single cell layer plays the role of selecting and screening what is taken in to the general circulation from the gut lumen, and what is excluded.

 In order to allow certain molecules through in to the bloodstream, whilst blocking others from entering, the epithelia is what we refer to as a ‘selectively’ permeable barrier.
 When functioning correctly, it permits the entry of very small molecules of beneficial nutrients, electrolytes and water across its border, but prevents the entry of larger molecules of undigested foods or pathogens in to the bloodstream.

-To read more about this, you may like to read my earlier blog post, which looks specifically at zonulin, and its impacts on our health.
-I mentioned in this blog that scientists now know that zonulin is particularly over-produced in response to either gluten in the diet or to dysbiosis, both of which cause intestinal inflammation.
+To read more about this, you may like to read this blog post, which looks specifically at zonulin, and its impacts on our health.

 Can probiotics heal a leaky gut?
 A look at the research

-Subsequently, many animal models have shown that Lactobacilli are able to counteract increased paracellular permeability bought on by factors such as: diet, chemicals, infections, or stress.
-It has also been demonstrated that Lactobacillus rhamnosus GG, is able to improve intestinal barrier function in rats who's tight junctions had previously been compromised by either rotavirus infection1 or exposure to cow's milk antigens2.
+Subsequently, many animal models have shown that lactobacilli are able to counteract increased paracellular permeability brought on by factors such as diet, chemicals, infections, or stress.
+It has also been demonstrated that Lactobacillus rhamnosus GG, is able to improve intestinal barrier function in rats whose tight junctions had previously been compromised by either rotavirus infection1 or exposure to cow's milk antigens2.

 More research will need to be done before we can confidently say whether probiotics can be used therapeutically to help heal a leaky gut, however, the initial findings look promising.
-Given that our gut microbes are in constant communication with the immune system, and that we already know that they can influence cytokine production and therefore reduce intestinal inflammation, I would expect future scientific research to support the theory that probiotics can play a part in healing a leaky gut.
+Given that our gut microbes are in constant communication with the immune system, and that we already know that they can influence cytokine production and increase short-chain fatty acids, therefore reducing intestinal inflammation, I would expect future scientific research to support the theory that probiotics can play a part in healing a leaky gut.

-To read our in-depth blogs looking at how probiotics interact with our immune system, you may find the following posts interesting:
+To read our in-depth blogs looking at how probiotics interact with our immune system, you may find the following post interesting:

-Head over to our Probiotics Learning Lab for Gut bacteria and allergies
+Or, head over to the Probiotics Learning Lab for Gut bacteria and allergies